apache/spark/TESTING.rst

 * **Integration tests** are available in the Breeze development environment that is also used for Airflow Travis CI tests.
-Integration test are special tests that require additional services running - such as Postgres/Mysql/Kerberos etc. Those tests are not yet clearly marked as integration tests but soon there will be clearly separated by pytest annotations.
+Integration test are special tests that require additional services running - such as Postgres/Mysql/Kerberos etc. Those tests are not yet clearly marked as integration tests but soon they will be clearly separated by pytest annotations.

 * **System tests** are automatic tests that use external systems like Google Cloud Platform.
 These tests are intended for an end-to-end DAG execution.